sageserpent-open/americium/gh-pages/docs/junit5/integration.md

 ## IDE Integration

-When you run this test in IntelliJ (or your favorite IDE), you'll see:
+When you run this test in IntelliJ (or any other IDE that integrates with JUnit5), you'll see:

 - ✅ Each trial run listed individually
 - ✅ Test case values for each trial